MichaelC1999/chaser/README.md

 ### Integrator

 The Integrator contract is resposible for compatibility with external protocols.
 It contains logic specific to each supported protocol to enable deposits, withdraws and balance reads on each protocol.
 It is only callable by BridgeLogic to facilitate investments into their different markets.
 The way this contract manages investments for all pools is by deploying a PoolBroker contract for each pool.
 This contract holds pool/position tokens for the external protocol that a Chaser pool is invested in.
 This way investments do not get mixed and token balances are better segmented by pool.
 A pool has one of these contracts on each chain that it has pivoted to at some point.

+Note: On testnets, not all protocols have the same canonical address for assets.
+The Integrator solves this by holding a balance of protocol specific versions of these assets on each chain, holding transfers of the verion bridged by Across, and using the protocol specific version in transactions, which are then converted back to the Across version for bridging.
+There is also a small balance of the Across version kept on the integrator to account for interest gained on these external protocols.
+This is all just for testing and will be undone for mainnet launch.

 ### BridgeReceiver